Selecting your vehicle

 The public charge costs defaults to an average per kWh pricing – you can edit this.
 If you are looking to calculate the cost of charging with a fixed cost, connection fee or monthly cost you can enter this cost in the Connection Fee section – it defaults to zero.
 The estimated real-world range for your selected vehicle is shown, if you, experience a different real-world range based on your driving patterns, you can enter your own figure.

-The calculator will work out your public charging time and cost using the selected charger speed, costs, the battery capacity and the estimated real-world range.
+The public charging calculator will work out your public charging cost using the selected charger speed, costs, the battery capacity and the estimated real-world range.
 Even though there is a difference in speed achieved on a given charging point with different vehicles, it is assumed that charging speeds are 3kW, 7kW, 22kW, 43kW, 50kW, 120kW.

 Your public charging results